GSA/digitalgov.gov/content/events/2024/04/2024-04-18-uswds-monthly-call-april-2024.md

 If you had just this content, you'd have everything you need to build a breadcrumb.

 **Slide 50:** And if we want to express this in the language of standard elements, we have to manually interpret the model into standard elements.
 This can be complicated, and there are all kinds of questions you need to answer in this interpretation process, but this slide shows a bit of where we might land over in the gold markup area:
-* We've defined the breadcrumb as a **nav** navigation element
+* We've defined the breadcrumb as a **nav** navigation element.
-* We've defined the collection of links as an ordered list
+* We've defined the collection of links as an ordered list.
 * And we've defined a **class** attribute for each element, so we can write styles that target each of these unique classes.

 Our model can be very simple.
 Complex interpretation doesn't *require* a complex model.
-Our model doesn't have to answer the questions we address in the interpretation, it only has to sufficiently describe the content.
+Our model doesn't have to answer the questions we address in the interpretation; it only has to sufficiently describe the content.

 From this relatively simple model, we've developed a fairly complex bit of markup!